AhmedAlshaari/MultiThread-Minotaur-Simulations/README.md

 Now the guests must come up with a strategy to let the Minotaur know that every guest entered the Minotaur’s labyrinth.
 It is known that there is already a birthday cupcake left at the labyrinth’s exit at the start of the game.
 How would the guests do this and not disappoint his generous and a bit temperamental host?

 Create a program to simulate the winning strategy (protocol) where each guest is represented by one running thread.
-In your program you can choose a concrete number for N or ask the user to specify N at the start.
+In your program, you can choose a concrete number for N or ask the user to specify N at the start.

 ### Solution compile and run:
 To solve this problem I wrote the code file bp.java.